developingchase/wawkelk/README.md

 # Wireless Analysis With Kismet and ELK
 A project for analyzing Kismet data in the ELK stack.

-Presented at Bsides Boise 2020.
+Presented at Bsides Idaho 2020.

 # Zero to Hero
 1. Download the Bitnami VM (https://bitnami.com/stack/elk/virtual-machine)